 Other features of such an environment often include recreational areas, comfortable furniture, and collaborative areas which just might be the tipping point in favor of your company for new talent.

-If as an employer you provide the flexibility to work from home or other locations you will, as a result, require the need for less office space.
+If as an employer you provide the flexibility to work from home or other locations you will, as a result, require need less office space.

-Not only will you save money on office space but also office equipment and supplies.
+Not only will you save money on office space but also on office equipment and supplies.

-Moreover, the flexibility that such an agile environment allows is that you are not tied down to hire employees from the area your office is located in.
+Moreover, the flexibility that such an agile work environment allows is that you are not tied down to hiring employees from the area your office is located in.

 This in turn gives you a wider talent pool providing more resources with varying experience but also the option to hire from areas where salaries are lower.

-If you do not have employees working remotely or telecommuting you can still cost savings with this type of environment due to better space utilization.
+If you do not have employees working remotely or telecommuting you can still cost savings in this type of environment due to better space utilization.

-This is because your agile space will not have any dead space as space will be flexibly used and converted according to what the needs of your employees are.
+This is because your agile space will not have any dead space as space will be flexibly used and converted according to the needs of your employees.